Pendulum

+Mechanics

 Simple gravity pendulum

 The simple gravity pendulum is an idealized mathematical model of a pendulum.
 This is a weight (or bob) on the end of a massless cord suspended from a pivot, without friction.
 When given an initial push, it will swing back and forth at a constant amplitude.
 Real pendulums are subject to friction and air drag, so the amplitude of their swings declines.